 - Meet the small business size standard for the primary NAICS code and contract

 - Be at least 51% unconditionally and directly owned by women who are U.S. citizens

 - Women must make the long-term decisions for the business

 - A woman must the hold highest officer position in the business

 - No minimum amount of time for the business to be operational

 The process of becoming eligible and recognized as a women-owned business can be complicated, but many find the benefits are worth the process.
 Goosmann Law is here to assist you in navigating both the process and the rewards.

 Goosmann Law Firm is a proud member of The Women’s Business Enterprise National Council (WBENC), the largest third-party certifier of US companies owned, operated, and directed by women.
 Partnering with 14 Regional Partner Organizations, WBENC is on a mission to power national and global economic growth by way of identifying, certifying and facilitating the development of women-owned businesses throughout the world.
 Our WBENC membership provides us deep and meaningful resources, networking, and opportunities for our firm and the women-owned business clients we support.

 The National Association of Minority & Women Owned Law Firms (NAMWOLF)

-Goosmann Law Firm is the only member of NAMWOLF in the states of Iowa, Nebraska, South Dakota and North Dakota.
-NAMWOLF, the National Association of Minority and Women-Owned Law Firms, was founded in 2001 as a nonprofit trade association that promotes diversity in the legal profession by fostering relationships between and among its members and interested parties in the United States.
+Goosmann Law Firm is a member of NAMWOLF, the National Association of Minority and Women-Owned Law Firms.
+NAMWOLF was founded in 2001 as a nonprofit trade association that promotes diversity in the legal profession by fostering relationships between and among its members and interested parties in the United States.